Skip to content

 Before you even start browsing commercial dishwashers, take some time to assess your needs.
 Consider your restaurant's seating capacity.
 A bustling 100-seat restaurant will naturally have higher dishwashing demands than a cozy 30-seat cafe.
 Think about your average number of meal services, or "turns," per service period.
 Do you turn tables quickly during lunch rushes?
 This impacts how many dishes pile up in a short amount of time.
 The types of dishes you use also matter.
 Delicate glassware requires different handling than sturdy plates, which might influence your machine choice.
 Check out our selection of dishwashers to see different options for various needs.

-Consider Peak Hours and Meal Services
+Peak Hours and Meal Services: Plan for the Rush

 Dishwashing needs fluctuate throughout the day.
 A slow afternoon doesn't reflect the dinner rush.
 Focus on your peak hours—those times when your kitchen operates at its maximum capacity.
 How many dishes pile up during these periods?
 This helps determine the racks per hour (RPH) your dishwasher needs to handle to keep up.
 Cycle time is another important factor.
 A fast cycle time means more dishes processed per hour, essential for busy periods.
 Consider the physical space your new dishwasher will occupy.
 Measure your available kitchen space to ensure a good fit.
 Don't forget about energy and water efficiency.
 A more efficient machine can save you money on utility bills.
 Browse our selection of energy-efficient refrigerators and freezers to further optimize your kitchen's resource consumption.